 Calm is about breaking down the misconceptions of meditation and about making it more relatable.
 We want to demystify this valuable practice and make it accessible and understandable to all.

 A few years ago we had the chance to buy the Calm.com domain and that was the first step in creating an exciting and important new brand.
 We felt there is an awakening in the West of people who want to understand and develop their minds.

 Calm's audience is ‘anyone with a mind’, and our mission is to make the world a happier and healthier place.

 And how is that mission progressing?

 Very well.
 We have over 4 million downloads and are adding about 10,000 new users every day.
 The feedback we get from users is awe-inspiring and humbling.

 We have many plans to expand the brand and bring Calm into all aspects of someone’s life, but the app is the heart of the business.
 Some ideas include Virtual Reality, clothing, music, and community events around the world.

 Lots of meditation practitioners talk about disconnecting from technology and re-connecting to people and nature.
-What’s the relevance of meditation in the digital age?
+Is there an irony in that?
+You are an app start-up, after-all...